apopma/stronghold/README.md

 ### Phase 1: Auth, Sessions, Heroku (~1 day)
 I'll implement authentication using BCrypt and cookie-based logins using the Rails patterns we've already learned.
 Upon completion, users will be able to create an account, log into it, and log out.
+Once logged in, users can edit their information and view information for them and other users.
+In future phases, a user's show page will also display which tasks are assigned to them and which have been completed.
 I'll also stub out the top-level landing page for the app, from which Backbone will boot, and get a live version running on Heroku.
 [Details][phase-one]

 ### Phase 2: Projects (~1 day)